Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ## 4 Blockchain

-Users can use restful api, rpc api or websocket api to access info from the blockchain.Here we use restful api for example.The result is promise.
+Users can use restful api, rpc api or websocket api to access info from the blockchain.Here we use restful api for example.The result is promising.

 ```
 import {RestClient} from 'ontology-ts-sdk'